From Chefs to Ballerinas: The Importance of Childhood Dreams

 Cindy Lin

-Cindy Lin (she/her), a junior Fashion Industry & Merchandising major, admired the effortless grace of ballet.
+Cindy Lin (she/they), a junior Fashion Industry & Merchandising major, admired the effortless grace of ballet.
 Even though she never danced ballet, her childhood dreams consisted of leaps, pointe, relevé, and everything in between.
 Since fields in the arts can be risky, Cindy’s mother worried about the prosperity of her talented and beloved daughter.
 This caused Cindy to shift gears to another path, a path deeply inspired by her hardworking mother.
 Growing up with a seamstress mother who worked in sweatshops exposed her to fashion early on but also revealed to her the struggles behind the glamour of the industry.
 Fashion, like the arts, doesn’t always guarantee sustainable income.
 Often, garment workers are underpaid, underappreciated, and are forced to deal with unfair working conditions.
 While she did not always dream of fashion, Cindy states, “I am confident in my passion and drive to highlight the workers behind the scenes and, hopefully, better their livelihoods.”
 Cindy is not only motivated by her future success but also by her mother's.

 The Fashionista